September 3, 2020

 First phase (60%)

-- Academic performance (consideration of GPA and SAT and/or ACT scores, difficulty of courses taken, and consistency of grades over 3 years of high school – 25 points)
+- Academic performance (consideration of GPA, difficulty of courses taken, and consistency of grades over 3 years of high school – 20 points)

 - Community service and volunteer activities (consideration of the number of organizations served, intensity and longevity of service, and leadership qualities demonstrated in the service – 15 points)